 ⚠️⚠️⚠️

 Although Approximate Bayesian Computation is arguably the most popular method for simulation-based inference, it’s certainly not the only one.
-Another useful method for exploring the behavior of statistics under given combination of model parameters, and perhaps even very simple model parameter fitting are grid simulations.
-Briefly, we define a set of parameters of a model, run simulation replicates for each combination of parameters, computing summary statistics of interest for each replicat, and then—for instance—inspect which parameter combinations lead to the values of summary statistics closes to those we observed in the data, or simply inspect how do different parameter values affect the statistics in general.
+Another useful technique for exploring the behavior of statistics under given combination of model parameters, and perhaps even very simple model fitting are grid simulations.
+Briefly, we define a set of parameters of a model, run simulation replicates for each combination of parameters, computing summary statistics of interest for each replicate, and then—for instance—inspect which parameter combinations lead to the values of summary statistics closes to those we observed in the data, or simply inspect how do different parameter values affect the statistics in general.

 Example analysis

-To demonstrate the features of demografr for grid-based simulation inference, let’s try to reproduce (at least qualitatively) the result from Petr et al. (PNAS 2018).
+To demonstrate the features of demografr for grid-based simulation inference, let’s try to reproduce the result from Petr et al. (PNAS 2018).
 Briefly, this paper made an attempt to explain discrepancies between two different ways to estimate the proportion of Neanderthal ancestry in Europe over tens of thousands of years.

 Grid simulation with demografr